Wellness For Your Wallet

 When it comes to finance, framing is everything.
 Imagine getting started with a personal finance service when you’re already feeling stressed out about money, only for it to prompt you to devise an end-all-be-all financial plan that will have you covered from now until retirement.
 Good money says you’ll uninstall the app and never look back.

 Any effective financial app needs to understand, from a behavioral perspective, what kind of messaging is most likely to help users move towards their goals.
-Drawing from years of behavioral research, the app is structured to help users keep their focus on the outcomes they’re working towards, chunk daunting processes up into concrete tasks, and congratulate themselves on their progress.
+Drawing from years of behavioral research, Money Guided is structured to help users keep their focus on the outcomes they’re working towards, chunk daunting processes into concrete tasks, and congratulate themselves on their progress.

 A new frontier for personal finance